International Higher Education

 - He was founding dean of the Edward R. Murrow College of Communication at Washington State University, creating the management and financial structures of what would become a $12 million annual operation.
 There he launched a highly successful online master’s degree in 2013 and laid the groundwork for a fully online BA degree.

-- He led the financial and programmatic restructuring of the Graduate School of Media and Communications at Aga Khan University in East Africa, where he transformed a place-based residential graduate degree into a hybrid regional program, launched a second MA serving four countries, and laid the groundwork for fully online versions of both.
+- He led the financial and programmatic restructuring of the Graduate School of Media and Communications at Aga Khan University in East Africa, where he transformed a place-based residential graduate degree into a hybrid regional program, launched an Executive MA in Media Innovation serving four countries, and laid the groundwork for fully online versions of both, as well as an Executive MA in Strategic Communication.

-- As a consultant to the U.S. Department of State, Pintak helped create the Centre of Excellence in Journalism at Pakistan’s Institute for Business Administration, where he authored Pakistan’s first professional MS in journalism, developed the financial sustainability plan, and directed the development of an online infrastructure in the first year of the pandemic.
+- As a consultant to the U.S. Department of State, Pintak helped create the Centre of Excellence in Journalism at Pakistan’s Institute for Business Administration, where he authored the curriculum for Pakistan’s first professional MS in journalism, developed the center's financial sustainability plan, and directed the development of an online infrastructure in the first year of the pandemic.

 - Program development and/or restructuring